 Single Entry Visa Malaysia

-This particular type of visa is primarily for those who are holders of passports that are not listed above.
+This particular type of Malaysia nomad visa is primarily for those who are holders of passports that are not listed above.

 The validity of a single entry visa is for a total of 3 months.

-This is a great digital nomad visa Malaysia option for those who intend to be in Malaysia on a short-term basis.
+This is a great Malaysia remote work visa option for those who intend to be in Malaysia on a short-term basis.

 Multiple Entry Visa Malaysia

-This is a digital nomad visa Malaysia option for those who intend to use Malaysia as a home base and travel to other countries nearby.
+This is a freelancer visa Malaysia option for those who intend to use Malaysia as a home base and travel to other countries nearby.

 The multiple entry visa is usually valid for between 3 months to 12 months, depending on your selected duration.